Take some time to consider what it would be like to not heft around a massive suitcase. The stress it causes on travel days.

 The biggest lesson I have learnt is that overall the world is a casual place.
 More often than not you won’t even change for dinner after a long day exploring.
 And if you do, you can dress up what you have.
 Whack on a nice necklace or a new scarf you have bought, a pretty pair of earrings, and you will be fine.

-And if you are like me, you will end up buying new clothes and wearing those.
+If you are like me, you will end up buying new clothes and wearing those.
 So, all those extra outfits you packed “just in case” won’t even make it out of the suitcase.

 It’s all about thinking smarter, not taking more.

-Dressing for the season
+Dressing for the Season

 On one trip we were in Italy in Summer.
 Never again if I can help it.
 I hate the heat, and I was certainly not prepared for an Italian Summer.
 That trip started in the USA before heading to Europe for two months.
 I knew I was in trouble when I was wearing pants on a 38°C day in New York City and didn’t have any light alternatives.